 Latitude and longitude of the DOA position with expected accuracy in nautical miles.
 The accuracy uses the value of the expected horizontal error, rounded up.
-If the expected horizontal error has the default value of 000.00, the accuracy is UNKNOWN.
-If the expected horizontal error converted to nautical miles is over 149.9 NM, the accuracy is shown as OVER 150 NM.
-The altitude of the DOA position from the mean sea level in metres.
-Enter "NIL" for altitude if it is not available.
+If the expected horizontal error has the default value of 000.00, the accuracy1 is UNKNOWN.
+If the expected horizontal error is greater than 277.8 km (150 NM), the accuracy is shown as OVER 150 NM.
+The altitude of the DOA position is provided from the mean sea level in metres.
+Note that the altitude is considered to be auxiliary information and is not verified as part of MEOLUT commissioning.